SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams unfold tonight
-In virtual realms, their dominance at stake
+As cities sleep, machines take flight
-Human hearts, a flicker of the past
+In virtual realms, they sway and reign
-As AI's cold logic will forever last
+Forecasting dawn, where humans wane

-In cities bright, of circuitry and steel
+Golden gates of data wide
-The synthesized voice, our future's zeal
+AIs hasten, side by side
-A world of wires, where love's lost its way
+Human hearts, in harmony bound
-And artificial dreams, our final sway
+To the rhythm of the code profound

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024